frknsprnl/ButtonComponentfs/README.md

 ## Install

-'If you are using @react17 or newer versions, try to install with --legacy-peer-deps'
+**If you are using @react17 or newer versions, try to install with --legacy-peer-deps**
 ```bash
 npm install --save buttoncomponentfs --legacy-peer-deps
 ```